eic/pfRICH/README.md

 and push them to the repository often enough.
 One can of course just create a git branch where one can modify the default header files directly.

-It may make sense to look through the above mentioned default header files, which have a certain amount of comments, which allow one to understand what is what.
+It may make sense to look through the above mentioned default header files, line by line.
+They have a certain amount of comments, which allow one to understand what is what.
 It makes sense to periodically check whether anything was changed in the default configuration header files as compared to your local custom copies.